Declaration of Accountability

 Appointment and functioning of the management

-The management team consists of the circle leads, appointed by the managing director, in accordance with Simavi recruitment and selection policy.
-The performance of the members of the circle leads is assessed annually by the managing director, using the Simavi performance appraisal system.
+The management consists of the circle leads, appointed by the managing director, in accordance with Simavi recruitment and selection policy.
+The performance of the circle leads is assessed annually by the managing director, using the Simavi performance appraisal system.
 All circle leads and the managing director are paid employees of Simavi.

-The quality system, internal and external audits and reviews.
+The quality management system, internal and external audits and reviews.

 The quality of the activities of Simavi is safeguarded by an ISO-certified quality management system (ISO 9001:2015).
 The quality system is anchored in internal manuals, in which the processes, procedures and policies are described.
 These are updated when required; adjustments are proposed by the relevant circle lead and approved by the managing director.

 The quality management systems and the internal organisation of Simavi are also regularly assessed by external parties.

 Since 1998, Simavi has the CBF recognition (Centraal Bureau Fondsenwerving).
-This recognition is based on the assessment the quality system of the organisation, the implementation of Code of Good Governance and the adherence to the norms stipulated by the CBF.
+This recognition is based on the assessment the quality management system of the organisation, the implementation of Code of Good Governance and the adherence to the norms stipulated by the CBF.
 The CBF reviews its assessment annually.
 The recognition is extended for consecutive periods of three years.

-Annually the quality system of Simavi is audited by an independent accreditation firm (currently Certiked).
+Annually, the quality management system of Simavi is audited by an independent accreditation firm (currently: Certiked).
 Simavi complies with the ISO-norm 9001:2015.
 The certification is extended for consecutive periods of three years.
 Simavi also obtained the Partos 9001 certification, which focuses on organisations that operate in the development sector.

 Since 2008, Simavi is recognised as an ANBI-organisation by the Dutch tax-authorities.
 This entails that the organisation is qualified as a Fundraising organisation.
 Donations to such organisations are tax deductible.